 Keeping your betta tank clean is a simple case of developing a regular schedule.
 You can do this by visually checking your tank’s cleanliness and water parameters.
 If you notice fluctuations or big changes away from the ideal betta water parameters, then you know that your tank will need cleaning.

-If you maintain a regular feeding regime, the waste build-up in your tank should be consistent, so you will know whether weekly or two weekly water changes will be best.
-Don’t overdo the frequency of your water changes as it can remove the beneficial bacteria that are present in your betta’s tank.
+If you maintain a regular feeding regime, the waste build-up in your tank should be consistent, so you will know whether weekly or bi-weekly water changes will be best.
+Don’t overdo the frequency of your water changes, as it can remove the beneficial bacteria that are present in your betta’s tank.

 If you are using a filter, it will help to keep waste to a minimum and help to keep your betta fish tank clean for longer.

 Hopefully, you have found this post helpful and informative.
 If you have taken away anything, I hope you understand that what you read or are told are just basic guidelines that apply to most tank setups.